TomTheLion/Kerbal-Guidance-System/documents/guide.md

 ## KGS_Inputs

-the KGS_Inputs lexicon is where the mission and vehicle parameters are defined, it is broken up into 2 sub-lexicons and 2 sub-lists:
+The KGS_Inputs lexicon is where the mission and vehicle parameters are defined, it is broken up into 2 sub-lexicons and 2 sub-lists:

 ## KGS_Inputs:Objective